MJSchut/PyRoPy/README.md

 Parts of this will follow the libtcod tutorial.

 UPDATE log
+- 0.01d: Added run.bat and a python 2.7 release.
+Just click and run the (not yet) game.
+Message system has been added, so has a basic combat system.
 - 0.01c: Camera system has been added.
 Walls are bumpable, pieces of fungus are killable.
 - 0.01b: Added an Entity system.
 Now we are getting OOP.
 Documentation.. is still a bit lacking.
 I'll work on it once we get some semblance of a